 We do not have our own technology and infrastructure development team.
 Instead, we engage third party system providers for our enterprise resource planning ("ERP") systems.
-In May 2020, we partnered with Digitforce, a company that offers bespoke digital operation and management system applications and tools.
 Currently we are using Wangdiantong and Jushuitan, which are both e-commerce ERP system software that covers purchase order management, inventory management, online platform order management and shipping, product costing management, customer information management, etc. Partnering with these professional ERP system providers will help us become an even more technology enabled company, improve our ability to identify fast-changing customer trends, and inform pivots in one or multiple aspects of our supply-chain management process, as well as our sales, and marketing efforts.